 - Joint clinical assessments can help in the future to reduce this access gap to help patients.

-– The new regulation will enable the Regulatory and HTA system to rapidly identify information gaps or uncertain sources to plan appropriately.
+- The new regulation will enable the HTA-Regulatory Collaboration in Europe to rapidly identify information gaps or uncertain sources to plan appropriately.
 This approach will assist with deciding the current and potential value of new healthcare technologies and at what price.

 - The new system will help with generating timely information for relevant reports, but if we look at it as a workflow, then the system will overall benefit.
 All the structural elements are included, but a better workflow is needed.
 The system needs to flow with all information and uncertainties while identifying steps to introduce innovation in a timely manner.